Electrotherapy: How CES Can Help With Anxiety

 A Brief History of CES

-Research for what is now called Cranial Electrotherapy Stimulation (CES) began in the Soviet Union in the early 1950's.
-Prior to that, electrical stimulation in the brain and body had been used in many different forms.
+Research for what is now called Cranial Electrotherapy Stimulation (CES) began in the Soviet Union in the early 1950s.

-In the 1950's, CES research focused primarily on its use for insomnia and sleeping disorders.
-However, it's effectiveness for anxiety and depression quickly became apparent.
+In the 1950s, CES research focused primarily on its use for insomnia and sleeping disorders.

 Today CES devices are used worldwide for everything from anxiety and depression to PTSD and pain management.